-Agents who represent clients under single agency owe a fiduciary responsibility to their clients.
+For instance, all real estate agents owe a fiduciary responsibility to their clients.
 This means many things, but among the most crucial are that they have to act in the best interest of their client's finances, and they cannot share confidential information with the other party or the other party's agent.
-In addition, agents acting in a single agency must use care and due diligence to perform duties, disclose all material facts and be honest.
+In addition, agents acting in a single agency must use care and due diligence to perform duties, disclose all material facts, and be honest.

-Many agents work as buyer's agent with buyers and as a seller's agent with sellers.
-However, some agents work solely as exclusive buyer's agents and never, ever take a listing.
-Other agents work exclusively with sellers and never show property.
+Many agents work all angles: as a buyer's agent with buyers and as a seller's agent with sellers.
+Some agents work as exclusive buyer's agents and never take a listing.
+Other agents work exclusively with sellers and never show a home.

 Dual Agency With Two Agents

 Laws vary from state to state, but for the most part, both parties must agree to dual agency in writing.
-In California, for example, exclusive buyer's broker agreements contain verbiage that allows dual agency, so most buyers don't realize their buyer's broker could be subject to dual agency.
+In California, for example, standard exclusive buyer's broker agreements contain terms that allow dual agency, so most buyers don't realize that their agent and broker are working in dual agency.

-A listing agent for a property who also represents the buyer is a dual agent.
-Dual agents cannot operate in a fiduciary relationship with either party and must treat both sellers and buyers equally.
-They cannot share confidential information but they cannot provide confidential advice.
+A listing agent for a house who also represents the buyer is a dual agent.
+Dual agents cannot act in a fiduciary relationship with either party and must treat both sellers and buyers equally.
+They cannot share confidential information or provide confidential advice.

-To avoid dual agency, some agents will work as transaction agents.
-Transaction agents do not represent either party and do not protect the interest of the seller nor the buyer.
-They simply facilitate the transaction between them and ensure the process runs smoothly.
+To avoid dual agency, some agents work as transaction agents.
+Transaction agents do not represent either party and do not protect their interests; they facilitate the transaction between them and ensure the process runs smoothly.

 A transaction agent helps fulfill the terms of the purchase contract and provides the paperwork needed for each side.
 Having an agent of this type can help all parties avoid any conflicts or issues around loyalty that may arise when working in a dual-agent setup.